 Carnival Celebrations in the Netherlands

-One of the most hotly anticipated times of the year for certain people living in the Netherlands is Carnival.
+One of the most hotly anticipated times of the year for certain people living in the Netherlands is Carnival - and, after a year-long hiatus thanks to the coronavirus pandemic, Carnival is back in 2022!.
 You won't find this celebration in every Dutch city or town - it's a regional speciality, mostly celebrated in the regions of North Brabant and Limburg, as well as a few other places dotted around other provinces.

 What is Carnival?

-Carnival was originally a pagan holiday.
-The Christian church assimilated the feast into their calendar to mark the three days leading up to Ash Wednesday that signal the beginning of Lent and the fasting period before Easter.
+Carnival (or Carnaval in Dutch) was originally a pagan holiday.
+The Christian church assimilated the feast into their calendar to mark the three days leading up to Ash Wednesday that signal the beginning of Lent and the fasting period before the Easter holidays.
 It was celebrated throughout the Netherlands in the past, but ever since World War II, Carnival has been celebrated predominantly in the Catholic provinces of North Brabant and Limburg.

 The highlight of the Carnival festivities is the Carnival Parade, in which a tour of large floats organised by local Carnival associations pokes fun at established authorities and social conventions.

-Get your Carnival costume ready, choose your city of celebration and get your friends and family down to one of the most fun, friendly and colourful annual celebrations in the Netherlands.
+So, get your Carnival costume ready, choose your city of celebration and get ready to enjoy one of the most fun, friendly and colourful annual celebrations in the Netherlands.